Tirzepatide monograph · Evidence review

 It helps to understand why the side effects don't simply "wear off" as the drug leaves your body — because they don't track drug clearance at all.
 Tirzepatide has a long half-life of roughly five days, which is what allows once-weekly dosing and keeps a steady level in your system between shots67.
 If side effects were driven purely by the drug being present, they'd be constant, not concentrated around dose changes.

-Instead, what fades is your body's *response* to a given dose.
+Instead, what fades is your body's response to a given dose.
 Slowed gastric emptying and the appetite-suppressing signaling are strongest when a dose is new and your system hasn't adjusted; tolerance to the GI effects builds over the following weeks even though the drug level stays the same.
 That's why holding steady helps and why rushing the ladder hurts — a faster climb stacks new adaptations on top of incomplete old ones.
-The full schedule and the logic behind the slow climb are in our tirzepatide dosing ladder and side effects guide.
+The full schedule and the logic behind the slow climb are in our tirzepatide dosing ladder and side effects guide, and the exact week-by-week steps are mapped in the tirzepatide dosage chart.

 Side effect by side effect